LoomSDK/LoomSDK/docs/guides/01_Introduction/01_loom_overview.md

 Loom CLI and Loom Engine work together to support live reloading of assets and LoomScript code.
 Together, these pieces form the foundation for app development with Loom.

-On top of this, live the system libraries - like 2d and 3d rendering, sound playback, asset loading, XML parsing, file I/O, logging, memory management, input/touch handling, and so on.
-And on top of them lives your application code.
+On top of this, live the system libraries - like 2d rendering, sound playback, asset loading, XML parsing, file I/O, logging, memory management, input/touch handling, and so on.
+On top of them lives your application code.

 ### Loom's Execution Model